 15. ship mortgages covered by the Ship Mortgage Act of 1920.

 16. Claims based upon products liability are within admiralty jurisdiction if they meet the requirements of admiralty tort jurisdiction, for negligence, and, if based upon breach of warranty or the breach of an implied warranty of workmanlike performance, if they meet the requirements of admiralty contract jurisdiction.
 East River Steamship Corp. v.
 Transamerica Delaval, Inc., 476 U.S. 858, 106 S.Ct.
 2295, 90 L.Ed.2d 865, 1986 AMC 2027 (1986).

 Exclusive Admiralty Jurisdiction

-There are certain cases that involve maritime matters that may be heard in both state and federal court.
+There are certain cases that involve maritime matters where the boat accident lawyer can be heard in both state and federal court.
 However, there are certain matters that may only be determined in federal court.
 These include:

 1. Actions in rem,(suits brought directly against a vessel itself or other maritime property), Madruga v.
 Superior Court, 346 U.S. 556, 74 S.Ct.
 298, 98 L.Ed.
 290, 1954 AMC 405 (1954).